t9md/atom-vim-mode-plus/README.md

 ## Other
 - [operator, the true power of Vim](http://whileimautomaton.net/2008/11/vimm3/operator) by kana.
-  True power of Vim is Operator and TextOjbect.
+  True power of Vim is Operator and TextObject.

 - [List of text-object as vim plugin](https://github.com/kana/vim-textobj-user/wiki)
   vim-mode-plus builtin textobj for function, fold, entire, comment, indent, line, and any-pair(super set of many pair text-obj)